Contact our corporate or local offices directly.

 The process involves the following steps:

-You also have the ability to acquire components from Altium into an Integrated Library.
-When placing components from such an Integrated Library, the actual links are back to the component in Altium.
+You also have the ability to acquire components from a managed content server into an Integrated Library.
+When placing components from such an Integrated Library, the actual links are back to the component in that server.
 This gives you the ability to effectively use your company's components in an offline fashion, while ensuring the design still maintains a true connection to those components in the source.
 It also ensures that the supply chain information defined for those components - through the use of Part Choice Lists - continues to be used.

 Placement of components from an integrated library is performed from the Components panel.
 Placement can be made from the active schematic document or the active PCB document.
 Placement can be performed in the following ways: